About Us

 Trisha Windham

-Trisha Windham has worked as a public policy consultant since 2014, specializing in state advocacy, community relations throughout North Texas, and public education issues.
+Trisha Windham has worked as a public policy and campaign consultant since 2014, specializing in state and local advocacy, campaign management, and public education issues.

 Previously, Trisha served as the Managing Director of Public Policy for the Dallas Regional Chamber.
 In that position, she advocated on behalf of the Dallas business community with regard to economic policies, transportation, water, healthcare, and education at both the local and state level.
 She also served as the founding Executive Director of EducateDallas, the Chamber’s political action committee, focusing on candidate identification and development, school board accountability, community engagement, and political fundraising for school board elections.